Does your home reflect and nurture you?

 Good design should support you (and of course those that live with you).

-Home should be a place that’s a reflection of you and your interests, hobbies, passions, and desires.
+Home should be a place that’s a reflection of your unique personality, your interests, hobbies, passions, and desires.

 Its all about making it your own

 Minimalism is a trend at the moment which I’m following online.
 On the one hand as I go through old paperwork and shred, shred, shred, I understand the need to reduce.
-But there I’m going to stop and stand firm and say, yes, get rid of what no longer supports you.
-But don’t let anyone (online or in person) convince you to get rid of what you love, what defines you to yourself as you.
+But there I’m going to stop and stand firm and say, yes, get rid of what no longer supports you, but don’t let anyone (online or in person) convince you to get rid of what you love, what defines you to yourself as you.
 Your home doesn’t have to look like a magazine spread.
-It needs to reflect you and your passions.
+It needs to reflect you and your personality and passions.

 But I’m drowning in the The Horrible Terrible Paper Clutter!